Skip to main content

 Noise complaints

-Your tenants and their neighbours should always try to deal with noise problems informally.
+Your tenants and their neighbours should try to deal with noise problems informally.
 If this is not possible, the council might get involved.

 • the person causing excessive noise, or